 The answer to the question may or may not surprise you.
 No, not directly.

 I will never forget a story from one of our customers for whom we were moving a pre-tuned piano from a piano store to a concert hall on one of the coldest days in winter.
 When we delivered his piano it was cold and obviously out of tune due to the temperature change outside.
 When the piano warmed up again in the concert hall, it came back into tune, because it was a similar environment to the piano store it came out of.
+That was all in the span of 3 hours that it went from intune, to out of tune, to back into tune.

 Another reason why your piano may sound different is due to size of room and its acoustics.
 Carpet absorbs sound, hardwood reflects sound.
 Sound reinforces in small spaces, seeming louder, and gets lost in larger spaces, seeming quieter.
 Unless the two rooms are identical, the piano should be expected to sound different in its new space.